PasinduDiss/MyRestservice/README.md

 ```
 Testing
 -------

-Postman was used to test the API, the postman collection and tests are included can be found [here](MyRestservice.postman_collection.json)

-To run unit tests follow the commands below and run the test.sh script
+To run unit tests and the live tests follow the commands below and run the test.sh script
 ```
 cd MyRestservice
 /scripts/test.sh
 ```

+Postman was also used to test the API, the postman collection and tests are included can be found [here](MyRestservice.postman_collection.json)